Multi-Role Ecosystem

 How the System Works

 Navigation updates based on the active role, showing only relevant features and actions.
-For Owners, a neutral interface maintains consistency across branded platforms and prevents visual disorientation.

 Flow showing how users can switch roles from the side drawer navigation.